Category — Classes

 The beans were meant to be shared with the other 30 students for our evening meal.
 We didn’t care, we wanted to snack on them and have them all to ourselves!

 In the background of the photo above are some of the “unfortunates” who didn’t get as many green beans as they were entitled to.
-In the foreground – our gremolata prep.
+In the foreground – is our gremolata prep.
 The beans are either all gone or just out of view.

 I tried to recreate the recipe at home, using our regular old sub-standard, nothing-like-candy green beans, and they were OK.
 I’m certain that to most uneducated palates, they would be declared delicious and these poor unfortunate “don’t-know-any-betters” would be thrilled with the dish.

-My husband, son and dad thought they were fabulous.
+My husband, son, and dad thought they were fabulous.
 But I know better.
 Of course, I share the recipe with you below.

 My new quest is to get my hands, and teeth, onto the real deal.
-If you have ever seen, or more importantly know, where to get long, flat and wide green bean candy, please let me know!
+If you have ever seen, or more importantly know, where to get long, flat, and wide green bean candy, please let me know!

-Allow me to apologize beforehand for the out of focus photos I took of the green beans during the cooking class.
+Allow me to apologize beforehand for the out-of-focus photos I took of the green beans during the cooking class.

-I may have been high on the all the green bean candy I ate and my hands must have been shaky.
+I may have been high on all the green bean candy I ate and my hands must have been shaky.
 That must be it – I know you wouldn’t challenge my excellent photography talents!

 July 30, 2014 2 Comments